Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Read this before changing `ConsensusExtensions`, `ConsensusExtensionsTick`, `ExtendedPosition`, sidecar SHAMap handling, or the related CSF tests.

-The short version: extension data may coordinate extra same-ledger features, but it must not redefine ordinary transaction-set consensus.
+The short version: extension data may coordinate extra ledger-visible features, but it must not redefine ordinary transaction-set consensus.
 When extension state cannot be made safe in time, the extension degrades deterministically and the ledger still closes.